gabicantarini/CrudPy/readme.md

-# CRUD system with Python, developing the HTML
+# CRUD system with Python

-##  Template
+## Developing the HTML Template
 ## Sqlite database and forms integrated with database columns